ryansutc/webpack_typescript_setup_wArcGIS/README.md

 - [todo]: figure out how to use [@babel/preset-env](https://babeljs.io/docs/en/next/babel-preset-env.html) so we can just specify which browsers we want to support and let babel automatically shim anything not natively supported.
 - [todo]: note steps on how to debug and step thtough built code with webpack running
 - [todo]: make sure hashes are only updating changed files when webpack compiles

+## Other limitations:
+- because ArcGIS JavaScript API is loaded using the dojo loader and AMD, you cannot use tree-shaking.
+See Tom Wayson's blog about that [here](http://tomwayson.com/2018/01/05/loader-of-the-things-one-library-to-load-them-all/)